dgaydukov/cert-aws/sa/files/sa.md

 * desktop - user will see desktop of underlying OS on which app is run You can centrally manage versions, so users don't need to patch their apps.
 You can use tags to identify all resources used by a particular department, project, application, vendor, or use case
 To start streaming you need to create AppStream 2.0 stack (fleet of AppStream 2.0 instances that executes and streams applications to end users)
 If you want to stream your app you should create image using Image Builder.
-If you want appstream 2.0 communiate with on-premise create vpc and connect it to on-premise using DX/VPN.
+If you want AppStream 2.0 communicate with on-premise, create vpc and connect it to on-premise using DX/VPN.
+You can copy AppStream 2.0 image to another region, or share it with other aws accounts.
 You app should be compatible with Windows Server 2012/2016/2019 (these OS currently supported by AppStream 2.0).
 If you need to support any dependency (like .NET framework) just add them to image.
 You can choose fleet instance type during creating, you can also change it after creation, just stop fleet, change type, start fleet.
 You can also choose graphic GPU instance types if your app require GPU processing (like Adobe Premiere Pro, Autodesk Revit, and Siemens NX)
 You can customize your users' Amazon AppStream 2.0 experience with your logo, color, text, and help links in the application catalog page.
 You can enable persistent apps, so user can save all their settings, these info is stored in s3 bucket under your account (data in encrypted using s3 keys).
-You can copy AppStream 2.0 image to another region, or share it with other aws accounts.
 There are 2 types of fleet (you should specify it on creation and can't change type afterwards):
 * always-on - always running even if user disconnected, best if user need immediate access
 * on-demand - run only when user connect to app and use it, best if user can wait up to 2 min so app can start